TAPA is proud to partner with Arts Consultants Canada (ACCA), Balancing Act, The AFC, and The Canadian Green Alliance as our Community Partners.

 We collaborate with artists, arts workers, and arts organizations to develop pathways for change at an individual, organizational, and systemic level.

-*Balancing Act’s definition of caregiver includes individuals who care for children, older adults, those in need of personal care, and anyone who self-identifies as a caregiver.
+*Balancing Act defines a ‘caregiver’ as individuals who care for children, aging adults, those in need of personal or primary care, and anyone who self-identifies as a caregiver.
+We acknowledge that care work can include blood, adopted, or chosen family, colleagues, and caring for others out of duty.

 - Ella Cooper – Founder, Black Women Film!
 Canada

-- Lisa Karen Cox – Director; Assistant Professor, Ryerson University
+- Lisa Karen Cox – Director; Assistant Professor, Toronto Metropolitan University

 - Sarah Cullen – Founder, MOTHRA: Artist-Parent Project